Krastanov/parlamentaren-kontrol/README.md

 # Quick Start

  1. Install the necessary packages.
+ 2. Set up postgres user permissions.
+Run
-   - For postgresql run `sudo sh create_db.sh` in order to have the user and database installed.
-The `METHOD` fields of `/etc/postgresql/9.1/main/pg_hba.conf` should be set to `trust`, because the database connections in the scripts are usually started by a user different than `postgres` (basically, you should have the following line:
+    `echo "createuser parlamentarenkontrol -s" | sudo su posgres` in order to have the database user set up.
+Then the `METHOD` fields of `/etc/postgresql/9.1/main/pg_hba.conf` should be set to `trust`, because the database connections in the scripts are usually started by a user different than `postgres` (basically, you should have the following line:
     `local   all   all   trust`)
- 2. In order to craw the parliament site and generate html reports run `sh start_over.sh`.
+ 3. In order to set up the database, craw the parliament site and generate html reports run `sh start_over.sh`.

 # Requirements